-We conducted an investigation and discovered that:
+We conducted an investigation and discovered the following:

-So, let's go back to our original questions:
+So, let's return to our original questions:

-Guidance: Here we can take stock of all the things we figured out about the many factors influencing how populations of living organisms in the same area affect one another.
-Although, we did not figure out everything regarding ecosystem interactions, we have learned many things about how and why changes in one animal population can drive changes in another:
+Guidance.
+Here we can take stock of all the things we figured out about the many factors influencing how populations of living organisms in the same area affect one another.
+Although we did not figure out everything regarding ecosystem interactions, we have learned many things about how and why changes in one animal population can drive changes in another.

-If your students are conceptually ready to go further, consider having them work through the Daily Do "Why do we all have to stay home?"
-This makes explicit connections to viral transmission, immunity, and how antibodies function in developing resistance to infection.
+If your students are conceptually ready to go further, consider having them work through the Daily Do Why Do We All Have to Stay Home?
+This one makes explicit connections to viral transmission, immunity, and how antibodies function in developing resistance to infection.

 NSTA has created a How can vaccinating one population affect another? resource collection to support teachers and families using this task.
-If you're an NSTA member, you can add this collection to your library by clicking ADD TO MY LIBRARY located near the top of the page (at right in the blue box).
+If you're an NSTA member, you can add this collection to your library by clicking Add to My Library, located near the top of the page (at right in the blue box).